ErRamyaDevi/Kubernetes/18 - sheduling pods/theory & demo .md

 ![image](https://github.com/user-attachments/assets/f57a6a63-1e70-430f-b37a-ec7038ca81e2)

 This pod definetely will assign to another node.
-Because this yaml doesn't mention any label like "disktype=ssd".
+Because this yaml doesn't mention any label like "disktype=ssd".so the scheduler will assign to the available nodes(free nodes).